 The Duke CTSA TL1 postdoctoral program is a new two-year training program that aims to provide two years of funded time to support the research training of outstanding junior scientists.
 The program welcomes postdoctoral fellows interested in broadening their training and, potentially, including a new category of research methodology.
-This year, four new scholars were selected to join the program: Bijan Abar, Ashley Choi, Chizoba Nwankwo, and Kirsten Simmons.
+This year, seven new scholars were selected to join the program.
+Four of them are Bijan Abar, Ashley Choi, Chizoba Nwankwo, and Kirsten Simmons.

 Bijan Abar, a third-year medical student at Duke, was selected as a TL1 Scholar and hopes to focus his research on bone defects, specifically those that can occur as a result of trauma, improper healing, or the removal of a tumor.
 Current treatment methods such as autografts - pieces of surgically transplanted living tissue - have their shortcomings, and Bijan hopes to find ways to overcome them.
 By using a ketone and Titanium scaffold, Bijan hopes to find a way to optimize the grafting process.

 “We will create and test different grafts to find a solution that will integrate with the body’s natural ability to form bone,” he said.

 Bijan’s interest in tissue engineering started when he was an undergraduate studying biomedical engineering at Johns Hopkins University.
 During his studies, he saw the potential for technologies like 3D printing to change the medical practice, but he did not have the opportunity to practically apply these theories.

 As a new member of the TL1 Scholar program, Bijan is excited to strengthen his understanding of research and statistics and work closely with his fellow scholars.
 He hopes the expertise he develops will enhance his work in the lab, as well.

 “I was really excited when I got accepted,” Bijan said.
 “This is a fantastic program that gives practical skills for us to succeed as physician scientists, no matter what specialty we are interested in.”